A Martins Ferry summer tradition takes us back in time

-MARTINS FERRY, Oh.
-(WTRF) — The purple city is celebrating the life of a local Revolutionary War heroine.
+MARTINS FERRY, Ohio (WTRF) — The purple city is celebrating the life of a local Revolutionary War heroine.

 Her name is Betty Zane.